Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • If the event is at your home:

-• Put decorations into place
+• Put decorations in place

-• Set the table(s) and have
+• Set the table(s) and arrange seating

 • Finish preparing food.

-• If hosting in your home: Vacuum and clean the guest bathroom.
+• If hosting in your home, vacuum and clean the guest bathroom.

 • Set up extra chairs for guests.

-The Morning of the Shower
+The Morning of the Baby Shower: Setup and Last-Minute Details

 • Have all hosts congregate at the party site an hour or two ahead of time to help set up.